wlandau/r-multiverse.github.io/terms.md

 ## 7. Changes to the Terms

-The R-Multiverse Management Committee reserve the right to update or modify these Terms at any time without prior notice.
+The R-Multiverse Management Committee reserve the right to update or modify these Terms at any time, pursuant to the procedure described in the [R-multiverse Governance Document](governance.md).
 Your continued use of the Repository after any changes to the Terms indicates your acceptance of the revised Terms.

 ## 8. Termination